Prathiba M. Singh

-Prathiba Maninder Singh (born 20 July 1968) is a sitting judge of the Delhi High Court, in India.
+Prathiba Maninder Singh (born 20 July 1968) is a judge of the Delhi High Court, in India.
 She has made significant contributions to academic literature and legal developments in Indian intellectual property law, as a practicing lawyer, and as an advisor to several legislative committees concerned with drafting related legislation.

 Personal life

 Singh studied law at the University Law College in Bengaluru, Karnataka, and obtained an LL.M. from the University of Cambridge on a Cambridge Commonwealth Trust scholarship.
 In 2013, she established the Prathiba Singh Scholarship for LL.M candidates at the University of Cambridge, to provide financial support to Indian students who were studying for a Masters in Law.